cpupk/ecd/README.md

   2. _"*.class"_ : _"Class Decompiler Viewer"_ is selected by default.
   3. _"*.class without source"_ : _"Class Decompiler Viewer"_ is selected by default.

-## How to configure Eclipse Class Decompiler ?
+## How to configure Enhanced Class Decompiler ?
   1. Click on _"Window > Preferences > Java > Decompiler"_

-## How to uninstall Eclipse Class Decompiler ?
+## How to uninstall Enhanced Class Decompiler ?
   1. Click on _"Help > About Eclipse > Installation Details > Installation Software"_,
-  2. Select _"Eclipse Class Decompiler"_,
+  2. Select _"Enhanced Class Decompiler"_,
   3. Click on _"Uninstall..."_.

 ## License